bradjasper/focus-CLI/README.md

 Then enter focus mode:

-    > focus
+    > ./focus
     Focusing...go be productive!

 Now you're blocked from Gmail.
 Once you've accomplished some work and you want to switch back, simply unfocus:

-    > unfocus
+    > ./unfocus
     Unfocusing..were you productive?

 Focus is easy to get started with and is careful about clobbering your /etc/hosts file.

 # Install

-Download the focus.sh script and source it in your .bashrc or .bash_profile
+Download the 3 scripts and make sure focus/unfocus are somewhere on your path.

-    source ~/bin/focus.sh

 **Warning:** I recommend backing up your **/etc/hosts** file first.
 Focus is careful (and backs up to /etc/hosts.bak automatically), but better safe than sorry.